1. Age of the Water Heater

-One of the most common signs that your water heater needs to be replaced is its age.
-Most water heaters have a lifespan of around 8 to 12 years.
-If your water heater is approaching or exceeding this range, it is time to start considering a replacement.
+The age of your water heater is one of the key factors to consider when determining if it’s time for a replacement.
+On average, water heaters have a lifespan of 8 to 12 years.
+If your water heater is approaching or exceeding this age range, it may be more prone to breakdowns and inefficiency, making it a good candidate for replacement.